 “What is multitenancy?

-True SaaS solutions are designed from the ground up to support multitenancy, which means that, from the client perspective, versioning and software maintenance responsibilities are eliminated.
+True SaaS solutions are designed from the ground up to support multitenancy, which means that, from a client's perspective, versioning and software maintenance responsibilities are eliminated.
 With only the current version to support, all of a software provider’s development resources are focused on the same platform and forking issues are eliminated.
 Additionally, by sharing provisioning across multiple tenants, economies of scale are reached and infrastructure/hosting costs are reduced.
 These advantages explain why true-SaaS solutions are so popular in the marketplace.

 Why true SaaS is booming